ashish19goyal/junit-load-test/README.md

 This library provides a junit test engine to perform load testing.

 ## Why should you use this load test engine -
 Junit already provides a lot of capabilities to add unit testing and integration testing to Java projects.
-However, t is observed that a lot of java projects are not able to write load testing scripts and results using java.
+However, a lot of java projects are not able to write load testing scripts and results using java.
 The projects that do add load testing code have to go through a lot of trouble to do so.
-Others, use python scipts or tools like jmeter to add load testing.
+Others, use python scipts or jmeter like tools.

 Using other technologies or tools to add load testing has a lot of downsides as listed below
 - involves a learning curve to use the other technologies and tools
 - the dev or CI tool setup becomes more complex with use of multiple tools and technologies
 - multiple tools generate different test reports that are difficult to analyze in combination with unit testing and integration testing reports

+This library resolves all of these problems.

 ## How to use the load test engine

-### Using with gradle
-Create a java project with gradle.
+### Create a java project with gradle
+Currently, this library only works with gradle projects.
+It will be soon extended to work with other projects.

-1. Update the build.gradle file as follows.
+### Update the build.gradle file

 Include the load test engine as a test dependency
 ```kotlin